Periodic and aperiodic dynamics of flat bands in diamond-octagon lattice: Results

-The total flux current (see Eq.~(\ref{jtheta_infty})) and the residual energy (see Eq.~(\ref{eq:re_infinite})) are also calculated as a function of both $\alpha$ and $\theta_1$ at infinitely large time limit as shown in Fig.~\ref{fig:jtheta_infinite} and Fig.~\ref{fig:w_infinite}, respectively.
-The total current $J_{\theta}$ is plotted against $\alpha$ for $\theta_1=\pi/3$ and $\pi/6$.
-These two curves intersect around $\alpha=0.23$ where the Chern number for $\theta_1=\pi/3$ changes from $0$ to $-1$ (see Fig.~\ref{fig:chern_flat_alpha}).
-This shows that the flux current can be used as the indicator of the change in topology in the system.
-The total flux current also shows periodic behavior with $\theta_1$ as found in each component of the same current.
-The point to note here is that $J_{\theta}(n\to \infty)$ acquires higher value as $\alpha$ decreases i.e., the longer the duration of the second step Hamiltonian ${\mathcal H}_{\bm k}(\theta_1)$, the larger the magnitude of the flux current is generated in the driven system.
+The total flux current also shows periodic behavior with $\theta_1$ as found in each component of the same current (see \cite{supple} for detail).
+The point to note here is that $|J_{\theta}(n\to \infty)|$ acquires higher value as $\alpha$ decreases i.e., the longer the duration of the second step Hamiltonian ${\mathcal H}_{\bm k}(\theta_1)$: the flux current of large magnitude is generated in the driven system.
 Most importantly, the underlying static system, as described by ${\mathcal H}_{\bm k}(\theta_{\rm ini}=0)$, does not support flux current, the Floquet dynamics allows the system to gain a finite flux current.
-At the same time flux current can be made to vanish even for the periodically driven system by suitably choosing $\theta_1=\pi$.
-On the other hand, The residual energy of the system decreases with $\alpha$ and vanishes at $\alpha=1$.
+Similar to each component of the flux current, the total flux current also crosses zero at $\theta_1=\pi$ where the sign of Chern number also reverses for $n=1$ and $n=3$ bands (see Fig.~\ref{fig:fig2_a}).
+Therefore the total flux current can be used as an indicator of change of topology in the system.
+On the other hand, the residual energy of the system decreases with $\alpha$ and vanishes at $\alpha=1$.
 We have also seen that the flatness increases with $\alpha$ for any value of $\theta_1$.
 This indicates that the residual energy can be reduced with increasing the flatness in the band.
-We find $W$ monotonically decreases for $\alpha>0.23$ where flux current also shows distinct behavior.
-Similar to the flux current, $W$ shows oscillatory behavior as a function of $W$ and the magnitude increases with decreasing $\alpha$, as expected.
+We find that the residual energy for $\theta_1=\pi/3$ remains at nearly constant value up to $\alpha\approx0.23$ and then monotonically decreases with zero value at $\alpha=1$ (see Fig.~\ref{fig:w_infinite}(a)).
+We have already shown that the Chern number and total flux current exhibit distinct behavior for $\theta_1=\pi/3$ as compared to other $\theta_1$'s, this also reflects in the behavior of residual energy as a function of $\alpha$.
+Similar to the flux current, $W$ shows oscillatory behavior as a function of $\theta_1$ and the magnitude increases with decreasing $\alpha$, as expected.
 The excess energy can be minimized for $\theta_1=\pi$.
 From analysis of different observables as a function of $\alpha$ and $\theta_1$, we can convey that our work has experimentally viable, as both of the above parameter can be tuned.